Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Introduction

 \section{Introduction}

-Grasping is a fundamental skill that manipulation robots need for interacting with their environment.
-Many objects are made for human hands and require a specific grasp for use.
+Grasping is a fundamental skill that manipulation robots need to interact with their environment.
+Many objects are made for human hands and require a specific grasp to be utilized.
 For example, a drill requires a power grasp with the index finger on the trigger.
-We refer to such grasps as functional.
+We refer to such grasps as \textit{functional grasps}.
 Often, a functional grasp cannot be achieved directly because the object is in the wrong pose.
-This can be addressed with pre-grasp manipulation: repositioning and reorienting the object until the desired functional grasp is achieved.
-However, robustly performing interactive functional grasping with a dexterous multi-finger hand is challenging.
-Solving this problem will allow robots to use tools and functional objects designed for humans.
+This can be addressed with \textit{pre-grasp manipulation}: repositioning and reorienting the object until the desired functional grasp is achieved.
+Robustly performing interactive functional grasping with a dexterous multi-finger hand is challenging, though.
+Solving this tasks is an important step towards enabling robots to use the tools and functional objects designed for humans.

-Inspired by our previous work on functional re-grasping~\cite{pavlichenko_2019}, in this paper we propose a methodology that replaces several complex classical components with a single data-driven approach.
-Deep Reinforcement Learning (DRL) has been applied to several complex dynamic robotic domains~\cite{hwangbo_2019, rodriguez_2021, chen_2021, babuska_2019}.
-In this work, we use a highly efficient GPU-based simulation~\cite{makoviychuk_2021} together with DRL to learn a policy for dexterous pre-grasp manipulation.
-Many approaches focus on learning the policies directly from low-level sensory inputs, such as camera images and point clouds~\cite{mandikal_2020, qin_2022}.
-However, we argue that most of the data points in these inputs, such as background pixels in an image, are irrelevant to the manipulation policy most of the time.
-Therefore, we assume that perception is performed by an external method, and our approach is provided with high-level semantic information about the scene.
-This speeds up the learning process, since the policy can be represented by a model with fewer parameters, and the simulation does not need to perform expensive image rendering.
-By considering multiple object instances within the same category, we further reduce the inputs to the policy, as category-specific features of object geometry and dynamics are implicitly learned.
-Finally, we eliminate the need for expert demonstrations by introducing a dense multi-component reward function.
-This reward function naturally encourages the use of a dexterous anthropomorphic hand for object manipulation.
+Inspired by our previous work on functional re-grasping~\cite{Pavlichenko_2019}, we propose a Deep Reinforcement Learning (DRL)-based methodology that replaces several complex classical components with a single data-driven approach.

+DRL has been applied to several challenging robotic domains~\cite{Hwangbo_2019, Rodriguez_2021, Chen_2021, Babuska_2019}.
+In this work, we use a highly efficient GPU-based simulation~\cite{Makoviychuk_2021} together with DRL to learn a policy for dexterous pre-grasp manipulation.
+Many approaches focus on learning the policies directly from low-level sensory inputs, such as camera images and point clouds~\cite{Mandikal_2020, Qin_2022}.
+We observe, however, that most of the data points in these inputs, such as background pixels in an image, are irrelevant to the manipulation policy.
+Therefore, we assume that perception is performed by an external method, and our approach is provided with high-level semantic information.